 Movement: Automatic, Bulgari caliber BVL 328 (base Zenith El Primero), Swiss Made

 Movement decoration: Rhodium-plated, polished screws, Geneva stripes, skeletonized oscillating weight

 Functions: Hours, minutes, seconds, date, column-wheel chronograph

-Case material: Stainless steel / 18-carat rose gold
+Case and Bezel: Stainless steel / 18-karat rose gold

 Bezel shape: Round